Curing

 European Cures

-There are different cures in European countries, for example in Poland a commonly used cure goes by the name “Peklosól” and contains 0.6% of Sodium Nitrite to salt.
-No coloring agent is added and it is white in color.
-In European cures such a low nitrite percentage in salt is self-regulating and it is almost impossible to apply too much nitrite to meat, as the latter will taste too salty.
-Following a recipe you could replace salt with peklosól altogether and the established nitrite limits will be preserved.
-This isn’t the case with American Cure #1, that contains much more nitrite in it (6.5%) and we have to color it pink to avoid the danger of mistakes and poisoning.
+There are different cures in European countries.
+For example, a commonly used cure in Poland is called “Peklosól” and contains 0.6% Sodium Nitrite and salt.
+No coloring agent is added, and it is white.
+In European cures, such a low nitrite percentage in salt is self-regulating, and it is almost impossible to apply too much nitrite to meat, as the latter will taste too salty.
+Following a recipe, you could replace salt with peklosól, and the established nitrite limits will be preserved.
+This isn’t the case with American Cure #1, which contains much more sodium nitrite (6.5%), and we have to color it pink to avoid the danger of mistakes and poisoning.

 Country Cure Name % of nitrite in salt